Crell/MiDy/README.md

 While the task list is long, here's the main things still on my radar before 1.0:

 * Gobs of performance improvements.
 It's already pretty fast, but for instance it's rebuilding the container every request still.
 That obviously can be improved.
-* Build an easy way to generate RSS/Atom feeds.
-* Try rebuilding the PageTree to use an SQLite cache backend, which should scale better and be more performant.
-* Explore multi-sourced page trees.
 * Make routing more flexible, including possibly argument path segments.
 * Split most major components out to their own stand-alone LGPLv3 libraries.
 * This thing is almost a framework, by design.
 Factor the framework out as well, including an extension mechanism.
 * Build a "skeleton" app, and move 99% of the code to composer packages used by that.
 As little code as possible should be "in" a real site.
-* Make publication date a first class value, and derive it from the file if possible.
 * Flesh out the shell commands a lot better.
 Like, use a real command framework.
 * Way more detailed documentation.

 ## Feedback

-MiDy is still in active development and is not ready for production use, but I would love feedback on it in its current state!
+MiDy is still in active development and is not ready for production use, but it is stable enough to experiment with.
 Please try it out, poke around, kick the tires, and otherwise see how it could be made better.
 If you have suggestions, please either open an issue or reach out to me on the [PHPC Discord](https://phpc.chat/) server.

 ## Contributing